BulgariaPHP/glagol-dsl-docs/tutorial_entities.rst

         }
     }

-In the next chapter explains how to read, persist and delete entities from the database.
+The next chapter explains how to read, persist and delete entities from the database.